 Epistasis experiments were used to test for genetic modifiers of Lyst, which demonstrated that albino Lyst mutant mice exhibited complete rescue of Lyst-dependent iris phenotypes.
 In a genetic background-driven approach, a DBA/2J strain of congenic mice was created.
 The DBA/2J background, which harbors multiple mutations influencing melanosomal-proteins, enhanced Lyst dependent iris phenotypes.
 Thus, both experimental approaches implicated melanosomes, a potential source of oxidative stress, as mechanistically contributory.
 Supporting a contributory role of oxidative damage, Lyst mutation resulted in genetic context sensitive changes in iris lipid hydroperoxide levels, being lowest in albino and highest in DBA/2J mice.
 These results identified an association between oxidative damage to lipid membranes and severity of Lyst-mediated phenotypes, uncovering a new mechanism contributing to pathophysiology involving LYST.
 In conclusion these results demonstrate that mutation of the Lyst gene can produce ocular features of human XFS and suggests that LYST or LYST-interacting genes may contribute to XFS.

 Copyright 2009 Colleen Mary Trantow

 Trantow, Colleen.
-"Genetic pathways of Lyst and exfoliation syndrome." dissertation, University of Iowa, 2009.
+"Genetic pathways of Lyst and exfoliation syndrome."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.